-Previous funding Have you ever receive Activities?
-Yes ed funding for Summo er Curriculum-Related When was the most re ecent time you receive ed funding?
-Report on funding Ç • your activities with the etion of these activities?
-Provost: Yes No Chair of CUCAS: Yes No
+Previous funding Have you ever received Activities?
+Yes funding for Summer No Curriculum-Related When was the most rece ent time you received funding?
+Report on funding Following funding, did Provost and Chair of CU , 1 , Provost: Yes No Chair of CUCAS: Yes No